Grover Krantz: Death and skeleton

 In 2009, Krantz's skeleton was painstakingly articulated and, along with the skeleton of one of his dogs, included on display in the Smithsonian's "Written in Bone: Forensic Files of the 17th Century Chesapeake" exhibition at the National Museum of Natural History.
 His bones have also been used to teach forensics and advanced osteology to George Washington University students.

-After his death, an editor at NPR named Laura Krantz saw the obituary in the Washington Post and realized that Grover was her cousin.
-She spent a year documenting his life's work in her podcast Wild Thing and later a children's book The Search for Sasquatch.
+After his death, an editor at NPR named Laura Krantz saw the obituary in the Washington Post and realized that Grover was a relative of hers; he was her grandfather's cousin.
+She spent a year documenting his life's work on her podcast, Wild Thing, and later wrote a children's book, The Search for Sasquatch.